 Gluteus Medius is a lesser-known perpetrator of lower back pain via trigger points.
 Gluteus Medius lies in the upper buttock region and is one that can wreak complete havoc on the lower back when tight.
 Gluteus Medius tension alone can pull the pelvis into a posterior tilt, which can cause pain by itself.

 Deep tissue massage is the best strategy for releasing tension and breaking up rigid muscle fibers that cause lower back pain in Gluteus Medius.
 This can be done by the hands of a professional, or at home with QL Claw.
 The pain pattern below illustrates what Gluteus Medius can refer in and around the lower back with its trigger points.

 Gluteus Medius Referred Pain Pattern

 The Piriformis muscle is a small deep glute that can cause a lot of pain in the outer glute and tailbone when trigger points are present.
 The pain caused by Piriformis can feel more like buttock or tailbone pain, but some characterize this pain as in the lower back.

 How To Release Lower Back Trigger Points

-At this point you may be overwhelmed or have no clue what to do next.
-Look no further, I have taken care of the lower back trigger point fix for you.
+At this point, you may be overwhelmed by the strange muscles or have no clue what to do next.
+Look no further, we have taken care of the lower back trigger point fix for you.

-Allow me to introduce QL Claw - the only massage therapy tool designed specifically to release all 5 of these lower back pain inducing muscles.
+Allow me to introduce QL Claw - the only massage therapy tool designed specifically to release all 5 of the lower back pain-inducing muscles in this post.
 QL Claw is a deep tissue, trigger point release tool that you can use on yourself whenever and wherever you need it.
 Learn more about QL Claw and its magic on lower back trigger points below!